AgathePons/AgathePons/README.md

 I am french, and I am a junior Javascript developer.

-After almost five years at **[CGI](https://www.cgi.com/france/fr-fr)** as functional consultant, UI designer, and HTML / CSS integrator, I decided to take the step and learn how to develop web app.
+After almost five years at **[CGI](https://www.cgi.com/france/fr-fr)** as functional consultant, UI designer, and HTML / CSS integrator, I decided to take a step forward and learn how to develop web app.
-I just finished a 6 months training with the wonderful school **[O'clock](https://oclock.io/)**, to learn **Javascript** (front/back), and I specialize myself on the back side of Javascript.
+I have just finished a 6 months training with the wonderful school **[O'clock](https://oclock.io/)**, to learn **Javascript** (front/back), and I specialize myself on the back side of Javascript.

-Now, I am getting ready to graduate and look for a new job!
+Now, I am now about to graduate and look for a new job!

 ## Here are some of my little personal projects: